-Our Sherman Oaks lemon law attorneys receive a lot of the same questions from first-time clients regarding California’s lemon laws.
-Here you can read some of our answers to frequently asked questions and make an informed decision on whether or not you can file a claim.
+Our Sherman Oaks lemon law attorneys receive a lot of the same questions from first-time clients regarding California Lemon Laws.
+Here you can read some of our answers to frequently asked questions and make an informed decision on whether or not you can file a CA Lemon Law claim.
 We also provide free case evaluations, so do not hesitate to call us at (818) 960-1945 if you would like to ask your questions in person.

-If your car has been taken to the dealership several times and was repaired under the manufacturer’s original warranty for the same problem, and that defect substantially impairs your use, value, or safety, you may be entitled to relief under California’s Lemon Laws.
+You might have a lemon if your car has been taken to the dealership several times and was repaired under the manufacturer’s original warranty for the same problem, and that defect substantially impairs your use, value, or safety.
+You may be entitled to relief under CA's Lemon Laws.

 Your car may still qualify for Lemon Law relief even if your car is now out of warranty.
 If you experienced the same problems while your car was under the manufacturer’s original warranty, you may be entitled to rights under California’s Lemon Laws even if your car is not under warranty now.
-Repairs covered by an Extended Service Plan do not count as warranty repairs under the California Lemon Law, unless it is the manufacturers extended warranty.
+Repairs covered by an Extended Service Plan do not count as warranty repairs under the CA Lemon Law unless it is the manufacturer's extended warranty.

 Yes.
 The same California Lemon Laws apply to equally to purchases and leases.

-No, unless the car was purchased, registered and repaired in the State of California under the original factory warranty.
-There is only one exception to this rule: if you are/were active duty military.
-California Lemon Laws may apply to you.
+No, unless the car was purchased, registered, and repaired in the State of California under the original factory warranty.
+There is only one exception to this rule: if you are/were active-duty military.
+CA Lemon Laws may apply to you.
 Please call us to find out.